unicorn-rs/unicorn-rs/README.md

 ### 0.3.0

-The handling of callbacks has been modified, callbacks should implemented using closures.
+The handling of callbacks has been modified, callbacks should be implemented using closures.
 See the tests for examples.

 - added support for interrupt, in/out and sysenter callbacks